3.7. Managing Virtual Machine Memory Parameters¶

 3.7.4.
 Configuring Virtual Machine Memory Guarantees¶

 The total memory guaranteed to all running virtual environments on the host must not exceed host’s physical RAM size.
-If starting a virtual environment with a memory guarantee would increase the total memory guarantee on the host beyond host’s physical RAM size, said virtual environment will not start.
-If setting a memory guarantee for a running virtual environment would increase the total memory guarantee on the host beyond host’s physical RAM size, said memory guarantee will not be set.
+If starting a virtual environment with a memory guarantee would increase the total memory guarantee on the host beyond host’s physical RAM size, the virtual environment will not start.
+If setting a memory guarantee for a running virtual environment would increase the total memory guarantee on the host beyond host’s physical RAM size, the memory guarantee will not be set.

 For virtual machines, the memory guarantee value is set to 80% by default.
 To change the default value, use the